OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/msdynamics.md

 * The Field "Record Created On" is utilized to achieve the Date Impersonation in Dynamics 365.
   * For Dynamics 365 as the target, user needs to map the "Record Created On" field with the source system's field.
 * The value of the "Record Created On" cannot be set to future date time value.
 It can only be set to a past or current date time value.
-  * If it is set to any future date and time, then a sync failure will be observed in OpsHub Integration Manager.
+  * If it is set to any future date and time, then a sync failure will be observed in <code class="expression">space.vars.SITENAME</code>.
     ***Reason**: Dynamics 365 does not allow future date and time for "Record Created On" field.

 ### User Impersonation